freyste/freyste.github.io/_posts/2018-12-22-Silver_Casting.md

 Meaningful gift giving is hard and this year for Christmas I'd wanted to pull it off and make my sisters something that might actually be worth keeping

 I decided on jewelry that would be based on some of the designs my grandfather had used in his wood carvings.
-Step 1 was to convert some of the photos I had of these designs, which were what he used to start his carving into a digital vector line file.
+Step 1 was to convert some of the photos I had of these designs, which were used to transfer his carvings to wood, into digital vector line files.

 ![_config.yml]({{ site.baseurl }}/images/necklace_originals.png)

-The process was pretty tedious but was aided with the use of an iPad were i could closely follow the curved and edit as needed.
+The process was pretty tedious but was aided with the use of an iPad were i could closely follow the curves and edit as needed.

 ![_config.yml]({{ site.baseurl }}/images/necklace_designs.png)